athaless/PVISTA-INTERFACE/README.md

 # PVISTA-INTERFACE
-My MetroDocUI aplication samples for a project called pvista The project was implemented as work for PROEVENTO in the 2010s, as a new interface following the Microsoft Metro UI standards.
+My MetroDocUI aplication samples for a project called pvista.

+The project was implemented as work for PROEVENTO in the 2010s, as a new interface following the Microsoft Metro UI standards.

 <table width:100%>